Office of Research Integrity

 a) A clinical investigation involving use of a placebo if the investigation does not otherwise require submission of an IND.

-H. The Board may table the protocol or approve the protocol with the contingency that the approval will not be released until documentation from the FDA is received, that an IND is not required, or an IND number is received.
+I. The Board may table the protocol or approve the protocol with the contingency that the approval will not be released until documentation from the FDA is received, that an IND is not required, or an IND number is received.
 The Board's discussion and decision will be documented in the meeting's minutes.
+The IND goes into effect 30 days after the FDA receives the IND, unless the investigator-sponsor receives earlier notice from the FDA.

 V. PROCEDURES SPECIFIC TO VA RESEARCH